You can expect extreme highs and lows when you deliver for a gig economy app like Spark.

 The minimum pay for an order is around $6.50–$8.
 Base pay depends on your area and Spark occasionally changes the amount.

 Earnings will accumulate in your account as you complete deliveries.
-You can choose to receive your earnings in the Branch bank account or the One bank account.
+You can choose to receive your earnings in the Branch bank account, the One bank account, or a direct deposit to your personal bank account.

 For the Branch account, your earnings are deposited each week on Tuesday.
 For the One bank account, earnings are transferred to the account after each delivery, making it a great option to get paid daily.